-Katrine currently works as a dental associate at a practice in Bromsgrove and has also completed Dental Core training at Birminghams Queen Elizabeth Hospital.
+Katrine currently works as a Dental Associate at a practice in Stratford-upon-Avon.

 Please can you give a brief history of your career since graduating from the University of Birmingham?

 I graduated from the University of Birmingham with a Bachelors of Dental Surgery (BDS) in July 2014.
 After qualifying, I completed Dental Foundation Training at a dental practice in Warwick.
 This was a busy mixed NHS/private practice with a diverse patient base.
 Following this I decided that I wanted to branch out of practice and further develop my skills within a hospital setting, and was lucky enough to gain a job as a Senior House Officer (SHO).

 My first job as a Senior House Officer involved working for Birmingham Community Health Care Trust within the community.
 This consisted of consultant led clinics in paediatric dentistry, special care and anxious adults.
 I particularly enjoyed gaining experience in treating patients with inhalation and intravenous sedation, and the general management of anxious patients.